BlankCanvasStudio/collection/README.md

 in the root of this repository.

-2 files are needed to implement a new experiment: `models/<exp name>.model` and `experiments/<exp name>`.
+2 files are needed to implement a new experiment: `models/<exp name>.model` and `experiments/<exp name>/run`.

 `models/<exp name>.model` is the topology for your experiment and **NEEDS** to contain a node named `fusioncore`, which has a link connecting it to every node you'd like to record data from in your topology.
 All the data sensors are hard coded to save their data to a node with this name.

-`experiments/<exp name>` is an executable which orchestrates the experiment from the xdc.
+`experiments/<exp name>/run` is an executable which orchestrates the experiment from the xdc.
 You don't need to run anything related to the sensors in this file, just the experiment you'd like to record.
 All the data collection is handled by `startexp`.

 `startexp` handles installing the sensors, building the fusion core, starting everything, and exfiltrating the data.

-Once `experiments/<exp name>` has exited, `startexp` will automatically save the data from the fusioncore to `~/postgres-data.sql` and `~/influx-data.tar.gz` in your xdc.
+Once `experiments/<exp name>/run` has exited, if `startexp -x` was specified, `startexp` will automatically save the data from the fusioncore to `~/postgres-data.sql` and `~/influx-data.tar.gz` in your xdc.
 If you need to take more than one point of data, its up to you to properly manage these files.

 If you'd like to analyze your data after an experiment, run: